jotaijs/jotai-devtools/README.md

 - ✅ Works with provider-less mode
 - ✅ Works with Next.js
 - ✅ Supports custom `nonce` for CSP
-- ✅ Hides private atoms with ability to configure
+- ✅ Hides private atoms with the ability to configure
 - ✅ Parses all the JavaScript values with JSON Tree view
 - ✅ Diff checking with additions and deletion highlights